7 Tips for Using the UCAT Calculator

 Tip 6: Use the noteboard in conjunction with the calculator

 Get into the habit of writing down important values from the calculator onto your noteboard.
 This saves you time, frees up your headspace to think about the question, and ensures that you do not end up having to re-calculate values because you have forgotten them.

 The great news is that practicing to use the UCAT calculator does not require superhuman brainpower nor feats of Herculean strength; rather it is the cumulative compounded result of consistent and regular practice.

 The MedEntry Calculator Keypad trainer has perfected the synergistic balance of keeping you in that optimal zone for concentration, struggle and growth whilst keeping it light, fun and engaging.
 This is through the gamified progression of different ‘Levels’ with increasing difficulty, with a computer generated and randomised assortment of numbers and operations, which diversifies itself in length and complexity as you ascend up these ‘Levels’.

 What starts as fumbling over numbers, being frustratingly slow and dreading the intense mathematical onslaught of UCAT Quantitative Reasoning can surprisingly transition into mastery over numerical manipulation and effortless calculation simply by following a daily routine of 10-15 minutes of practice per day.

 Coming back to our analogy, you will no longer be falling off your bicycle and grazing your knees in the process, instead you will be able to switch gears, cruise along and even enjoy the ride; all while being able to devote yourself to what truly matters – crushing the UCAT.

 Best of luck with your calculator training, and remember that consistency compounds!

-Written by Eric, who scored 880 in Quantitative Reasoning (3360 overall score / 99th percentile) and is currently studying medicine at Newcastle University.
+Written by Eric, who scored 880 in Quantitative Reasoning (3360 overall score / 99th percentile) and is currently studying medicine.